alexjvr1/R.temp/R.temp_mtDNANEWBook.md

 1. Beast
   - Using % calibration from literature (Veith et al. 2003 found equal rates among lineages.
 The expected rate is 1.3% per My)
-  - Using a fossil calibration (Veith et al. 2003)
+  - This rate was also used by Veith et al. 2012
+  - Rate to use: 0.014 subst/site/My

   See this tutorial: http://www.justinbagley.org/123/beast-and-the-beast-basics-molecular-clocks-and-how-to-input-rates-into-beast